legacyai/tf-transformers/research/sentence_language_model/README.md

-### Masked Language Modeling using TFText
+### Sentence Masked Language Modeling using TFText

-This folder has all necessary scripts to run the MLM using tensorflow text.
+This folder has all necessary scripts to run the Sentence MLM using tensorflow text.
+Instead of masking words, we mask sentences (sequence of words)

 ### Advantage